 Lynch did not have control of the final cut of Dune, and many scenes were removed.
 There will never be a director’s cut, but some of the missing footage has surfaced in an abomination that appeared on television.
 In truth, though, nothing essential was lost, and each time I view this film, I marvel anew at how masterfully and concisely Lynch relates the essentials of the story.

 Lynch’s Dune has many critics and skeptics.
-I will quell their qualms in a much longer analysis to Lynch’s Dune for a book about Lynch I plan to write someday.
+I will quell their qualms in a much longer analysis of Lynch’s Dune for a book about Lynch I plan to write someday.
 In the meantime, if you want to develop a better appreciation of David Lynch’s Dune, I suggest you try the alternative, the Sci-Fi Channel’s 2000 miniseries Frank Herbert’s Dune, directed by John Harrison.
 Every Herbert fan will want to see it, but few will enjoy it.
 In truth, it is pretty bad.
 Let me count the ways.

 First, the special effects are abysmal, far inferior to Lynch’s which predate the age of computer animation.